Sean Newcomb: Chicago Cubs

 On April 20, 2022, Newcomb was traded to the Chicago Cubs in exchange for Jesse Chavez and cash considerations.
 After spending time on the injured list with a left ankle sprain, he was activated on June 13.
-Newcomb allowed five runs in an inning of work in an 18-4 loss against the New York Yankees and was designated for assignment after the game.
+Newcomb allowed five runs in an inning of work in an 18–4 loss against the New York Yankees and was designated for assignment after the game.
 On June 20, Newcomb was outrighted to the Triple-A Iowa Cubs.
-On September 17, Newcomb was once again designated for assignment by the Cubs.
-He elected free agency on October 6, 2022.